andreisavelev/error-logger/README.md

 Will be sent POST request with three parameters:
  * message - error message
  * file - in what file an error occurred,
- * line - what line of code error occured.
+ * line - on what line of code error occurred.